startersclan/bf2stats/docs/bf2hub-bf2stats-example/README.md

 - `bf2sclone` available at https://bf2sclone.example.com on your external IP address.
 - `phpmyadmin` available at https://phpmyadmin.example.com on your external IP address.

-> If you are behind NAT, you will need to forward all of the above TCP and UDP ports to your external IP address, in order for clients to reach your gameserver and webserver over the internet.
+> If you are behind NAT, you will need to forward all of the above TCP and UDP ports to your external IP address, in order for clients to reach your BF2 server and webserver over the internet.

 ### 4. Setup the stats DB